SynchronetBBS/sbbs/docs/SlyEdit_ReadMe.txt

                                   colors for their message.
 Valid values are true and false.

-noColorSelectionGrpNames          A list of message group names where users are
+noColorSelectionGrpNames          A comma-separated list of message group names
-                                  not allowed to select colors for their message.
-The names in this list must be separated by commas or spaces.
+                                  where users are not allowed to select colors for their message.
 These can be the group's short names or their descriptions.

-noColorSelectionSubBoardCodes     A list of message sub-board internal codes
+noColorSelectionSubBoardCodes     A comma-separated list of message sub-board
-                                  where users are not allowed to select colors for their message.
-The names in this list must be separated by commas or spaces.
+                                  internal codes where users are not allowed to select colors for their message.

-cvtColorToANSIGrpNames            A list of group names for message groups where
+cvtColorToANSIGrpNames            A comma-separated list of group names for
-                                  text color codes should be converted to ANSI codes.
-The names in this list must be separated by commas or spaces.
+                                  message groups where  text color codes should be converted to ANSI codes.
 These can be the group's short names or their descriptions.

-cvtColorToANSISubBoardCodes       A list of sub-board internal codes where text
+                                  This can also be "All" to have SlyEdit convert to ANSI for all message groups.

-                                  color codes should be converted to ANSI codes.
+cvtColorToANSISubBoardCodes       A comma-separated list of sub-board internal
-                                  The names in this list must be separated by commas or spaces.
+                                  codes where text color codes should be converted to ANSI codes.

 Ice colors
 ----------